Go to the Students section

 We have made strides in enhancing the student experience at Brookes recently and the staff experience is of equal high priority.

 Thank you to all colleagues who took part in the Survey of Staff Working Experience during Covid-19 in October 2020.
 Senior staff and their teams have reviewed the results and taken actio in response to the areas identified.

 Browse upcoming events or reflect on successful past events.
 A range of social events are being introduced designed to enhance the staff experience across the University

 We believe wellbeing is fundamental to a positive staff experience.
 Explore the many excellent services supporting staff wellbeing at Oxford Brookes and our approach to fostering a culture of belonging and inclusion for all.

 Colleagues can receive recognition for the outstanding work that they do at Oxford Brookes.
 The Recognition Pack offers resources for colleagues to show gratitude towards each other and the Brookes People Awards celebrate the contribution staff make to the University.

 At Oxford Brookes we value our employees' professional development.
 Learn more about opportunities available, ranging from training courses and professional qualifications to development grants and social entrepreneurship.

 Whether you’re keen to support a particular cause, feel closer to your community, find new friends, reduce stress, learn new skills or advance your career; volunteering is a great place to start!

 Send us your staff experience questions using our Virtual Question Box.
-Questions will be answered in the Q&A. Alternatively come along the Open Fora or e-mail Anne-Marie Kilday a suggestion.
+Questions will be answered in the Q&A. Alternatively come along the Open Forums or e-mail Anne-Marie Kilday a suggestion.